Hojin-823/urbanPathGen/README.md

 This code is specifically configured for the **$Re=5000$** flow regime, corresponding to the experimental setup described in **Table III** of the paper.

 ### 0. GCNN
+`inference.py` is a lightweight, inference-only script.
+It bypasses the training process and loads the pre-trained checkpoint to generate flow field predictions.
+Upon execution, the predicted flow field file (e.g., PV_pred_914.Netcdf) will be generated in the `gcnn/results` directory.
+Action Required: Move (or download) this PV file into the `data` directory to use it for the path planning algorithm.

 ### 1. Data Setup
 Place the downloaded NetCDF files into the `data/` directory.
 Ensure the filenames match exactly: